 The Relief for America’s Small Farmers Act would provide direct debt relief for small farmers around the country by providing a one-time loan forgiveness of up to $250,000 across three types of USDA FSA loans: Direct Operating, Direct Farm Ownership, and Emergency Loans.
 Eligible farmers must have an average adjusted gross income of $300,000 or less over the previous 5 years, regardless of what they grow.
 Forgiveness of federally held debt is an important tool for directly assisting these farmers, most of whom have not benefited from prior farmer relief programs.
 Furthermore, forgiving these FSA loans allows farmers to redirect financial resources to other farm and household debts, such as private loans and credit cards.

-Take action and show your support for this legislation by May 15th!
+Take action and show your support for this legislation!
 Click here to email your representatives directly.
 And don’t forget to let them know if you’re a farmer.
 This legislation is an essential first step in a series of much needed financial assistance tools for farmers, in order to quickly and effectively support our food system and those who put food on our tables every day.

 For a one-page summary of the the Relief for America’s Small Farmers Act, click here.